PoCInnovation/Workshops/software/30.Firebase/README.md

 All the required information to install the workshop's dependencies are given in the [SETUP.md](./SETUP.md)

 ### Step 0.5 - Create your project
-Let's create your firebase project 🚀
+Let's create your Firebase project 🚀
-For this, you should go to [the firebase console](https://console.firebase.google.com/) and choose a name for your project (you can use `firebase-workshop-poc` for example 😉)
+For this, go [the Firebase console](https://console.firebase.google.com/) and choose a name for your project (you can use `firebase-workshop-poc` for example 😉)

 Firebase will then take you to a dashboard where you will be able to select an app on which you want to add Firebase:
 ![image](https://user-images.githubusercontent.com/49811529/193420648-40733ffd-a5f3-4935-915a-5c599d5476dd.png)

 Click on the web icon `</>`, you'll need to enter a name once again (using the same name as before is fine).
-> 💡 Don't select the hosting option, it's another great feature of Firebase but we won't cover it here
+> ⚠️ Don't select the hosting option, it's another great feature of Firebase but we won't cover it here

-And just with those few clicks we are done!
+And just with those few clicks you're are done!
-Firebase should give you a command to run in your local project to install the firebase package, as long as some starter code that you can paste in your `index.js` 🤩
+Firebase should give you a command to run in your local project to install the Firebase package, as long as some starter code that you can paste in your `index.js` 🤩

 ## Step 1 - Authentication
-Now we are ready to use our first Firebase service: Authentication 🔒
+Now you are ready to use your first Firebase service: Authentication 🔒
-You just have to activate the `Email/Password` provider in the `Sign-in method` section of [your firebase console](https://console.firebase.google.com/):
+You just have to activate the `Email/Password` provider in the `Sign-in method` section of [your Firebase console](https://console.firebase.google.com/):
 ![auth-console](https://user-images.githubusercontent.com/49811529/193460013-bda98391-0964-4481-a91f-e4029812ac2f.png)

 And you are ready to code!